Basis-Theory/docs/source/includes/elements/_getting_started.md

 ### If you have an account

-Checkout out our API Reference documentation below, or go to our Getting Started section if you’re unsure of where to go next.
+Check out our API Reference documentation below, or go to our Getting Started section if you’re unsure of where to go next.

 ## Install SDK